DS3Lab/cognival/README.md

 Command to run:

-python script.py path/to/setupConfig.json -c dundee  -f First_fix_dur  -w glove-50
+``python script.py path/to/setupConfig.json -c dundee  -f First_fix_dur  -w glove-50``

-An example of the setupConfig.json with the necessary information to run this case is stored in config/example_1.json.
+An example of the ``setupConfig.json`` with the necessary information to run this case is stored in ``config/example_1.json``.

-In example_1.json we have the necessary information to run dundee with any of its features and two different word embeddings: glove-50 and word2vec.
+In ``example_1.json`` we have the necessary information to run dundee with any of its features and two different word embeddings: glove-50 and word2vec.
 Further word embeddings or cognitive datasets can be added in a similar fashion.

 In case of big word embeddings like word2vec, the datafiles are chunked into several pieces to avoid a MemoryError.
 This has to be performed separately using the chunker method inside of dataHandler.

-2. The second way of running the script is to pass a controller.json to the scriptController.py.
+2. The second way of running the script is to pass a ``controller.json`` to the ``scriptController.py``.

-This will in turn have the same effect as script.py, however multiple combinations and models can be run in parallel.
-An example of a controllerConfig.json is found inside config/
+This will in turn have the same effect as ``script.py``, however multiple combinations and models can be run in parallel.
+An example of a ``controllerConfig.json`` is found inside ``config/``

 ## Significance testing